 The next morning when I had not heard anything, I decided I should go to the immediate care center over in Speedway to see if they could get me an antibiotic.
 It’s a nice little facility at the end of Main Street.
 It’s normally very easy to get to however this happened to be opening day of qualifying for the 500.
 We decided to go a little bit of the back way and went on the highway to 10th Street and then back to Speedway.
 As it turned out there wasn’t any traffic there but it was still a good idea to long way around.
 We got in quickly and I met with a nurse practitioner and explained that I had recurring infections.
 I had brought a sample for them to test and it looked very nasty.
 I told her that my urologist usually gives me Levaquin 500 mg.
 It made her job easy because I knew exactly what was wrong and what I needed to fix it.
 I told her it reminded me of the time my mother took my sister Carol to the doctor when she was about five or six years old.
 Carol said “Mommy why do we have to go to the doctor if you already know what’s wrong with me.”
 My mom said “They won’t let me write prescriptions.”

 The next day on Sunday I felt worse.
 I had a rough night Saturday night and slept in till afternoon.
 I just sat around and watched the second day of qualifying for the 500 on TV.
-I began to get concerned because I had not been eating well that this infection was getting me harder than usual.
+I began to get concerned because I had not been eating well that this infection was hitting me harder than usual.
 I told dad early Monday morning that I thought maybe we need to go to the hospital sometime that day.
 The problem was that dad had been suffering with a nasty case of shingles for several weeks.
 He had finally gotten a doctor’s appointment for Monday and I hated to see him miss it.
 I told him he should go ahead and keep his doctor’s appointment and then we would go to the hospital afterwards.
 Meanwhile that morning the urology nurse finally returned our call.
 Dad told her I was doing worse and was thinking about going to the hospital.
 She said since I was getting worse that was probably a good idea.

 Monday, May 23 I rode with dad to his doctor’s appointment and then we went on to St. Vincent.
 We got to the hospital about 3 PM.
 I gave them a urine sample and they drew blood and hooked up an IV.
 Of course you spend forever waiting on things in the ER.
 I managed to connect to St. Vincent’s free Wi-Fi while waiting in the ER.
 You could not get a cell signal but at least you could get Wi-Fi.
 I posted a quick message on Facebook.
 It was several hours until we knew what was going on.
 They concluded that the infection had not gone systemic.
 That was one of my main concerns.
 Because I had not been eating very well I didn’t know what was going to happen with this infection.
 They decided it was best to admit me which is what I really wanted at that point.
 It was after 9 PM when they finally got me to a room.

 We had a little bit of a logistics problem getting me to the room from the ER.
-When dad goes somewhere where he has to walk long distances, he needs to take our little three wheeled gogo scooter that we bought for mom years ago.
+When dad goes somewhere where he has to walk long distances, he needs to take his little three wheeled gogo scooter that we bought for mom years ago.
 So we had me on a gurney, dad in the gogo scooter, and my empty wheelchair all needing to go from the ER to the fifth floor.
 The nurse requested 2 people from transport to assist with moving my wheelchair.
 But somehow the message got mangled.
 They sent one guy to push the gurney and then another guy came along with an empty push wheelchair.
 When he saw the first guy taking me on the gurney he thought they didn’t need him.

 I wasn’t really anxious to have the wheelchair itself.
 I would not need it for many days.
 But sitting in the wheelchair was the bag containing my CPAP machine and also my special call button.
 For those of you who have read stories of some of my previous hospital visits, you know that I have a little push button on the end of a wire was made for me by the rehab engineering people at St. Vincent perhaps 30 years ago.
 I just take it with me anytime I need to go to the hospital.
 It plugs into their call system and it has a really light touch that I can use.
 Dad didn’t want to leave until I had the call system set up and was all settled in.
 Eventually the nurse from the ER who had been taking care of me brought the wheelchair up herself.
 I guess if you want something done right you do have to do it yourself.